skothapally13/langchain-mysql-chatbot/README.md

-# Gemini Chatbot using LangChain
+# Gemini Chatbot and Ollama Chatbot using LangChain

+## Gemini Chatbot

 ## 📝 Project Summary
 This project is a simple AI chatbot built using LangChain, Google Gemini API, and Streamlit.
 It allows users to ask questions and receive real-time AI-generated responses.